-- → Big Data Analysis Cosmos, the solution for the analysis of NGSI data sets, is made of different tools including the Short Time Historical data storage (STH Comet) along with the capabilities of integrating different data stores (relational databases, big data filesystems, etc.) thanks to the adaptation capabilities provided by Cygnus. - → Stream Oriented Kurento, an NGSI integrated multimedia processing server. - → CKAN a repository for Open Data sets. - → Complex Event Processing (CEP) Proton, an event processing tool that identifies patterns over NGSI data and generates response based on identified patterns.
+- → Context Broker Orion, the central element of the Data Context Management architecture, provides a publish/subscribe service for context data. - → Big Data Analysis Cosmos, the solution for the analysis of NGSI data sets, is made of different tools including the Short Time Historical data storage (STH Comet) along with the capabilities of integrating different datastores (relational databases, big data filesystems, etc.) thanks to the adaptation capabilities provided by Cygnus. - → Stream Oriented Kurento, an NGSI integrated multimedia processing server. - → CKAN a repository for Open Data sets. - → Complex Event Processing (CEP) Proton, an event processing tool that identifies patterns over NGSI data and generates response based on identified patterns.